aws-powertools/powertools-lambda-java/docs/core/logging.md

 ## Key features

-* Leverages standard logging libraries: _SLF4J_ as the API, and _log4j2_ or _logback_ for the implementation
+* Leverages standard logging libraries: [_SLF4J_](https://www.slf4j.org/){target="_blank"} as the API, and [_log4j2_](https://logging.apache.org/log4j/2.x/){target="_blank"} or [_logback_](https://logback.qos.ch/){target="_blank"} for the implementation
-* Capture key fields from Lambda context, cold start and structures logging output as JSON
+* Captures key fields from Lambda context, cold start and structures logging output as JSON
-* Log Lambda event when instructed, disabled by default
+* Optionally logs Lambda request
-* Log Lambda response when instructed, disabled by default
+* Optionally logs Lambda response
-* Log sampling enables DEBUG log level for a percentage of requests (disabled by default)
+* Optionally supports log sampling by including a configurable percentage of DEBUG logs in logging output
-* Append additional keys to structured log at any point in time
+* Allows additional keys to be appended to the structured log at any point in time

 ## Getting started